 She hopes to see a meaningful incorporation of patient-centric outcome metrics, which will be hard, but also for the Center for Medicare and Medicaid Innovation (CMMI) to do a real assessment of organizational readiness to transform practices to be able to be successful in a risk-based payment model.
 In addition to the assessment, there may be an opportunity to provide assistance to get practices prepared.

-A recent report from Abt found that OCM practices were not saving Medicare money, which Neubauer found sobering and frustrating, because most of the practices with The US Oncology Network are below the benchmark and are spending less money than they are expected to.
+A recent report from Abt found that OCM practices were not saving Medicare money,4 which Neubauer found sobering and frustrating, because most of the practices with The US Oncology Network are below the benchmark and are spending less money than forecast.

 While there are practices that had trouble performing well, the challenge with the report is that it generated such negative headlines and doesn’t allow for a path in the public eye to continue to innovate.
 The history of value-based care models is to take the learnings and build on them to improve.